Seeking Sanctuary - Outdoor Cat PlacementShelter a cat in your barn, stable, winery or warehouse.

 Your “barn” cat will be spayed/neutered, vaccinated for rabies and tested for Feline Leukemia – FIV.
 Depending on the situation, cats may also receive a FVRCP vaccination, be given a dewormer and checked or treated for fleas and ear mites.
 In order to identify your cat as one that lives outdoors, it will receive an ear notch and/or a microchip.

 While HAWS is unable to provide ongoing vet care for your barn cats, HAWS strongly encourages owners to contact veterinary clinics in their area to find those that care for barn cats.
-If you are unable to find a clinic in your area, please contact HAWS for a referral.
 Also, for those cats that are not safely handled, live/humane traps can be rented from HAWS.

 Acclimating a barn cat to its new home